• Trust Weighted Perfect

 8. Perfect 5.0

 If it wasn’t so side-splitting funny, I’d tag The Greek a comedy-drama.
-The drama comes from the penetrating insights into the motivations and conflicts of the wildly self-medicating rock star, the normal guy and his normal girl in their normal relationship, the craven dumbing-down of the music business, and on and on.
-Regarding that last: the scene in Diddy’s office when all his minions – females included – start head bopping to a terribly misogynistic rap song is an ironic classic.
+The drama comes from the penetrating insights into the motivations and conflicts of a wildly self-medicating rockstar, a normal guy and his normal girl in their normal relationship, the craven dumbing-down of the music business, and on and on.
+Regarding that last: the scene in Diddy’s office when all his minions – females included – start head-bopping to a terribly misogynistic rap song is an ironic classic.

 Nicholas Stoller wrote and directed this brilliant treat.
 His is a name to remember.